 Conversion rates give you a fascinating insight into your investment return.
 When you know how much you’ve invested and how many customers you’re converting, it’s easier to determine whether you’re getting the returns you are seeking.

-It’s very simple to measure the number of unsubscribes.
+It’s very simple to measure the number of unsubscribes and unsubscribe rate.
 Any email provider will inform you about how many users have unsubscribed after receiving an email from you.
 Typically, this email metric can be found in your main dashboard or your analytics dashboard.

 While a high number of unsubscribers could seem discouraging, it is not all grim.
 Unsubscribers could turn out to be a blessing in disguise, they give you the opportunity to fine-tune your subscriber list.